richardartoul/CatchCrypt/readme.md

 #CatchCrypt

 CatchCrypt is a simple API (and user interface) that allows users to upload files, and then share a link which can be used by anyone to download those files.
+Files are stored encrypted.

 ##Features
 1) All files are stored encrypted using aes-256-CTR (configurable)